preclinical-imaging/pixi-plugin/README.md

 # PIXI XNAT Plugin

 This is the repository for the PIXI XNAT plugin.
-PIXI is designed to helm manage and analyze preclinical imaging data.
+PIXI is designed to help manage and analyze preclinical imaging data.

 For detailed information, installation instructions, and usage guidelines, please visit [pixi.org](https://pixi.org).